 - a.
-Removing a large number of individuals from our scope by restricting the analysis to individuals who are in scope during a four-year period chosen because previous analysis has shown to be the shortest period we can use and still be able to conduct journey-based analysis and be confident in it. - 2.
-Protect anonymity Degrading indirect identifiers which have a greater level of specificity than we believe we are likely to need e.g. date of birth to month of birth and school year (a c.
-30x reduction in specificity) and pseudonymising social workers' identities by replacing registration numbers with a hash. - 3.
+Removing a large number of individuals from our scope by: - i. removing data on children who have been adopted and who have not been considered a child in need or accessed other children's social care services; - ii. removing data fields describing adopters; - iii. restricting the analysis to individuals who are in scope during a four-year period chosen because previous analysis has shown to be the shortest period we can use and still be able to conduct journey-based analysis and be confident in it. - b.
+Removing data fields from our scope where we are unlikely to require them for the types of analyses which serve our purposes e.g. name, named social worker, and address (all common in Annex A returns). - 2.
+Protect anonymity Degrading indirect identifiers which have a greater level of specificity than we believe we are likely to need e.g. postcode to postcode sector (a c.
+200x reduction in specificity) and date of birth to month of birth and school year (a c.
+30x reduction in specificity). - 3.
 Incorporate Minimisation into our ETL Process essentially setting the code which prepares the data ready for use to check that minimisation has been applied by the sender, and then to apply it automatically if it has not deleting and degrading data as appropriate before it is loaded into the database for analysis. - 4.
 Add an additional layer of minimisation between the prepared data, and the data being analysed by performing all individual analyses on specially created extracts which only contain the data necessary for that query, rather than on the full dataset.
 If the operation scales, this allows us to restrict the number of people who ever have access to the full dataset to a small number of staff at the London DataStore. - 5.
 Implement a Robust Data Registration and Destruction Process.
 A register of all project data assets will be maintained.
 The scope of necessary data will be reviewed every six months, and any data falling outside it will be securely destroyed.